Small COVID-19 outbreaks keep plaguing Australia | Health

 Australia's state of Queensland recorded one locally acquired coronavirus infection on Sunday, the latest streak of small outbreaks that have been plaguing the country in recent months.
 The Queensland case comes as a cluster of the highly infectious Delta variant has grown by two cases to nine in New South Wales, Australia's most populous state, prompting health officials to expand mask wearing rules.

-Arrivals from that state to West Australia will have to get tested on arrival at pop-up testing clinics at the Perth airport and self-quarantine until they return a negative result.
 According to government data, only about 4% of Australia's adult population of 20 million have been fully vaccinated, while about 25% have had at least their first dose.
+On Sunday, the government of Victoria state said it would invest A$5 million ($4 million) to support the manufacture of a local mRNA COVID-19 vaccine, a collaboration between Monash Institute of Pharmaceutical Sciences and the Doherty Institute.

+The vaccine is to start Phase 1 clinical trials with about 150 people in October, with results expected in the first half of 2022.
+Australia has been manufacturing the AstraZeneca vaccine domestically, but national guidelines recommend that vaccine be given only to those aged 60 and older.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)